PatchworkPlay/stud.io/README.md

 # stud.io
 Track analog paint behavior and simulate findings through digital media.
 Include metadata like brand, humidity, light exposure, etc.

-YESSS—*studio manifesto* energy!!!
-Let’s treat this README like your paint-splattered front door: it sets the tone, lets folks know what this space is, and reminds *you* what you're building every time you open it up.

-Here’s a first draft to shape together.
-We’ll keep it informal but intentional—like a studio note pinned to the wall:

 ---

 # 🖌️ stud.io